To Reach Your Ultimate Potential You Must Develop Multiple Personalities (UHD Part 3)

 Neuroscience also arrives at this symmetry of 4, as evidenced in the book Top Brain/Bottom Brain.
-I commend the authors for making the connection and for bringing to light what is a well-known farce in the brain community that the Left/Right brain beliefs are not true about one’s personality.
-The foundational work separating the two halves of the brain was based on radical procedures to cure epilepsy.
-The truth is, the difference is actually between the upper and lower regions of the brain (shown in the figure as the dorsal and ventral systems).
-What the authors failed to do is connect their dots to the other dots out there.
+In the book, the authors derive from the various researchers of the two streams hypothesis that everyone falls into one of four types based on the above.
+There is more similarity than differences from that of Hippocrates and Jung/MBTI.
+The authors also point out the fallacy of the common belief that Left/Right brain describes your personality.
+It, in fact, does not.
+These two halves of the brain are important, but not for understanding personality.
+They were based on research for finding a cure for epilepsy.
+The truth is, the difference is actually between the upper and lower regions of the brain as shown above.
+Unfortunately, the authors failed to connect their “dots” to the other “dots” that are out there to connect.
 Namely, the history of personality psychology and legacy of work from Carl Jung et al.

-As already alluded to, the way to think about your Ultimate Potential is through your brain’s level of “ambidexterity” — something that cannot be developed unless the brain is pressured.
+As already alluded, the way to think about your Ultimate Potential is through your brain’s level of “ambidexterity” — something that cannot be developed unless the brain is pressured.
 It has to experience the strain of conditions and circumstances.
 Then and only then can it gain acumen with non-dominant hardware and software.
-If left undeveloped, it will eventually atrophy over time, so that by adulthood it is largely unavailable.
-Unless of course, you survive a major head trauma event.
-See link to Phineus Gage, who survived a metal rod going through his skull in an accident in 1848.
-It forced a reprogramming of his functions to his weaker functions.
-He became an 8-year old inside of a 32-year old man’s body.
+If left undeveloped, it will eventually atrophy over time such that by adulthood it is essentially gone.

 Looking at it this way, reaching closer to your Ultimate Potential implies having more than one mask to wear.
-Because, of course, you have developed more than one from the conditions and circumstances in your life.
-This means that technically, by default you have developed multiple personalities.
+Because, of course, you have developed more than one from the conditions and circumstances in your life that lead to access to the non-dominant functions of your brain.
+This means that you have developed multiple personalities.

-Compensating for your prison space is as simple as (firstly) recognizing it exists and (secondly) subordinating it to others on your team for whom that function is one of their 2 dominant functions.
+Compensating for your prison space is as simple as recognizing it exists and then subordinating yourself to others on your team that have this function as one of their two dominant functions.
 That alone makes your weaker 4th function no longer so weak, right?
 It has always has been up to you!

-If you, therefore, assume that everyone who is born with their 1,2 combination starter kit develops themselves to some level of proficiency and ambidexterity with their non-dominant hardware and software functions, you arrive at that lovely symmetry of 4 again.
-Even so, it is still based on the same proven model proposed by Jung, structured by MBTI and now justified by neuroscience.
+If you assume that everyone who is born with their 1,2 combination starter kit develops themselves to some level of proficiency and ambidexterity with their non-dominant hardware and software functions, you arrive at that lovely symmetry of 4 again.
+Even so, it is still based on the same proven model proposed by Jung, structured by MBTI, and now justified by neuroscience.

-I have given a tag name and description to each of the 4.
-This is the symmetry of 4 personalities, masks, or temperaments (if you please) for how we would be easily seen if all of us reached this level of brain function ambidexterity.
+I have given a tag name and description to each of these four combinations.
+This is the symmetry of 4 personalities, masks, or temperaments for how we would be if all of us reached this level of brain function ambidexterity.
 Which one are you?

 Unfortunately, not everyone will achieve the threshold of their Ultimate Potential to become “functionally ambidextrous.”
-This doesn’t imply that they are of no value to teams or their resumes be tossed aside; it simply means that they may not “Synapse” with as many different types of people as someone who has developed this ambidexterity.
+This doesn’t imply that they are of no value to teams or their resumes should be tossed aside.
+It simply means that they may not synapse with as many different types of people as someone who has developed this ambidexterity.
 The UP Factors, however, will filter out those who can be cancers to teams from the ones who are team builders as well as team leaders.

 We Should All Want to be that Monkey That Can Do Our Job!

 So why would I use ‘Barrel of Monkeys’ to describe the individuals I want to build my organization with?
-It is an often used as a denigrating saying when your boss tells you that ‘even a monkey could do your job’.
+It is most commonly used in a denigrating way when your boss tells you that “a monkey could do your job.”
 Well, if being that monkey means you can build what you see here, I would wear the monkey tag like a badge of honor.

-From a people chemistry perspective, teams of 40/10'ers tend to consume more energy than they produce, while still being able to get the job done.
-It just might take more energy to overcome the frictions between the functions of individuals that are unable to “Synapse.”
+From a people chemistry perspective, teams of 40/10'ers tend to consume more energy than they produce, even if they are still being able to get the job done.
+It will take more energy to overcome the frictions between the functions of individuals that are unable to synapse.

 Conversely, high-performance teams are only built when BOM’s are connected to form networks with the freedom and empowerment to let these networks manage themselves.
 This is where each person is the same person: no matter where they are in the world on any given day, they are the same person.
 The team has a singular identity.
 A fictitious person with a face and a body that is the interface between the team and the outside world.
 Everyone on the team is this same person with a well-understood goal to achieve.
 It is a true Level 3 Synapse.

-In future blogs, I will show you how just one 40/10'er who scores low on two of the dimensions of the UP Factors can take a successful, dynamic team and poison it like cancer.
-In future blogs on the Ultimate Human Solution, I will propose how to prevent this from happening so your organization can transform itself to being akin to a living, breathing organism.
+In other blogs I describe how just one 40/10'er who scores low on two of the dimensions of the UP Factors can take a successful team and poison it like cancer.
+The Ultimate Human Solution will propose how to prevent this from happening so your organization can transform itself to being akin to a living, breathing organism.